TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-cantrdp-diagnostics-defaultoutdenyall.md

 productPesIds="16342, 14745, 15571, 15797, 14749, 15526"
 cloudEnvironments="Public"
 />
-# We ran connectivty diagnostics on your resource and found an issue
+# We ran connectivity diagnostics on your resource and found an issue

 <!--issueDescription-->
 Microsoft Azure has identified a routing issue which is preventing you from being able to remote into your VM, <!--$vmname-->[vmname]<!--/$vmname-->.
 We identified that this <!--$TrafficDirection-->[TrafficDirection]<!--/$TrafficDirection--> traffic is <!--$StatefulAction-->[StatefulAction]<!--/$StatefulAction--> by a default security rule: <!--$RuleNameWithDefaultRule_RemovedFromBeginning-->[RuleNameWithDefaultRule_RemovedFromBeginning]<!--$RuleNameWithDefaultRule_RemovedFromBeginning-->.